tombotXL/tomordonez.github.io-src/content/pages/about-me.md

 Inspired by the Open Source Data Science Masters by Clare Corthell.
 I am taking my own MS in Data Science using Coursera, Udemy, books, Stackoverflow and open source tools.

-My current tools are: Fedora Linux, R, Octave, Python, PostgreSQL, AWS, Tableau.
+## My current tools are:

+* Fedora Linux
+* R
+* Python
+* PostgreSQL
+* AWS
+* Tableau

 ## I am following this iterative process:

-**Input**: Get data, process data
+* **Input**: Get data, process data
-**Engine**: Analysis, modeling, development **Output**: Prototype, report, loop.
+* **Engine**: Analysis, modeling, development
+* **Output**: Prototype, report, loop.

 This website is now focused on my quest to conquer data science.

-## Contact me at: tomordonezworks - gmail if
+## Contact me at: tomordonezworks - gmail com

-* You are looking for old content.
+* If you are looking for old content.
 I removed all old content and started this site from zero.
-Email me if you are looking for my old content.
-* You would like to learn more about my data science quest.
+* If you would like to learn more about my data science quest.
+* If you are in Miami and want to hang out.
-* You would like to connect about anything :)
+* If you would like to connect about anything :)